sharetribe/flex-docs/src/docs/operator-guides-listings/requiring-approval-for-new-listings/index.md

 Currently, you can't "decline" a listing, though you can delete a listing that you don't approve if you prefer.
-If a listing needs changes to meet your marketplace standards, you'll need to get in touch with the seller to suggest improvements and ask them to submit a new listing.
+If a listing needs changes to meet your marketplace standards, you'll need to get in touch with the seller to suggest improvements and ask them to edit the listing.

 There isn't an automatic email notification when you approve a listing.
 However, you could use something like Zapier to send a message when a